How “Learning Limited” Status Impacts Your Facebook Ad Success

 What Now?

-Did you catch those final words of the last paragraph?
+Did you catch those final words in the last paragraph?
 “According to Facebook” is the big disclaimer to keep in mind.

-While Facebook is trying to help you out by letting you know your ad sets may need some extra attention and editing, the “Learning Limited” status is not the end all be all for automotive Facebook ad success.
+While Facebook is trying to help you out by letting you know your ad sets may need some extra attention and editing, the “Learning Limited” status is not the end-all-be-all for Facebook ad success.

 Three Tips to Avoid Learning Limited Status

-- Increase audience size: Incorporating more interest-based targeting audiences, custom audiences, and special ad audiences to your ad sets can increase your audience size.
+1. Increase audience size: Incorporating more interest-based targeting audiences, custom audiences, and special ad audiences into your ad sets can increase your audience size.
 You can also achieve a larger audience by increasing your radius of targeting.

 Continue Learning with Our Facebook Ad Resources